mse22/Eadala_ENV872_Project/README.md

 ## Metadata

+Data were collected from the North Temperate Lakes Long Term Ecological Research website.
+More information can be found here: https://lter.limnology.wisc.edu/about/overview

+Data were collected using the Data tool (https://lter.limnology.wisc.edu/data).

 <For each data file in the repository, describe the data contained in each column.
 Include the column name, a description of the information, the class of data, and any units associated with the data.
 Create a list or table for each data file.>

+There are three raw data filed in the repository:
+1. 'NTL-LTER_Lake_Carbon_Raw.csv' file: This  contains data relevant to dissolved organic and inorganic carbon, particulate organic matter, partial pressure of CO2 and absorbance at 440nm.
+It contains the below column names and their respective data:
+  a.
+  b.
+  c.
+  d.
+2. 'NTL-LTER_Lake_ChemistryPhysics_Raw.csv' file:
+3. 'NTL-LTER_Lake_Nutrients_Raw.csv' file:

 ## Scripts and code